Effective: October 1, 2020

 A. Allowable Expenses

 1. Light refreshments, defined as coffee, tea, bottled water, juice, soda and food items such as pastries, fruit, chips, cookies and cake, may be provided during meetings of official University business provided the meeting does not consist entirely of University employees.
-Prior written approval* of the President or appropriate Vice President is required if the cost of providing beverages and/or light refreshments exceeds $500.
+Prior written approval of the President or appropriate Vice President is required if the cost of providing beverages and/or light refreshments exceeds $1000.00.
+Please note: This approval requirement also applies to orders placed with Campus Dining Services as well.
+Please use the attached form if requesting approval:

-2. Expenses specifically for breakfast, lunch or dinner meetings held in connection with official University business or with the entertaining of guests visiting the University on official business must have prior written approval* of the President or appropriate Vice President.
-Expenditures shall be limited to the cost of food and non-alcoholic beverages only.
-THE UNIVERSITY DOES NOT PAY FOR ALCOHOLIC BEVERAGES.
+2. Expenses specifically for breakfast, lunch or dinner meetings held in connection with official University business or with the entertaining of guests visiting the University on official business are allowable however, expenditures shall be limited to the cost of food and non-alcoholic beverages only.*

 (a) The charge is part of a conference or workshop expense;